LawrenceLCodes/LawrenceLCodes/README.md

 - :telescope: Seeking my next opportunity to build and test web applications within the context of a Frontend Web Developer or a Quality Assurance role.

-- :seedling: Focusing on improving my skills with JavaScript.
+- :seedling: Focusing on improving my skills with JavaScript and building out a simple instagram project using Sinatra, a capable framework that functions with the Ruby programming language to create web applications.

 - :zap: In my free time, I play video games (love Mass Effect and Warframe), read about technology (emerging web browsers such as Brave, operating systems, software in general).
 In addition, I enjoy watches :watch: and horology :mantelpiece_clock: